‘A person without self-discipline cannot attain perfection in Yoga.’

 Ayurveda for Yoga practitioners – Vedic healing and health

-Stephen Brandon trains students in the traditional way, by personal mentorship, and you develop your discipline and commitment to Yoga through personal practice and theoretical understanding of Yoga.
+Stephen Brandon trains students in the traditional way and you develop your discipline and commitment to Yoga through personal practice and theoretical understanding of Yoga.

 “With two to three hours of daily practice following all the rules and restrictions, one begins to see appropriate benefits well within a year.”